doc4d/docs/docs/API/IncomingMessageClass.md

 #### Description

-The `.verb` property contains <!-- REF #IncomingMessageClass.verb.Summary -->the HTTP verb used by the request<!-- END REF -->.
+The `.verb` property contains <!-- REF #IncomingMessageClass.verb.Summary -->the verb used by the request<!-- END REF -->.

-HTTP request verbs include for example "get", "post", "put", etc.
+HTTP and HTTPS request verbs include for example "get", "post", "put", etc.

 The `.verb` property is read-only.